benkoren/benkoren.github.io/_posts/2017-10-28-local-development-chromebook-amazon-lightsail.markdown

 ## Using the Environment

 This will not be an exhaustive tutorial on `vim` and `tmux`, but I'll do my best to give you a little taste and then point you in the right direction.
 Well maybe not the _right_ direction, but I'm going to point you in _a_ direction.
 Think of this like a buffet where I point out a handful of dishes I prefer, but important that you follow your nose, and don't hesitate to go back up for seconds.
 And thirds.
 Then a nap.

 Like my kids eating cake, we're going to start with the frosting first.
 That is to say, from the outside in: we're going to take a look at our window manager.

 ### Tmux: Our Window Manager

-Tmux is a bit clunky out of the box, so before we even open it up we're going to change a few things to meet our _Comfy Factor_ requirement.
-Remember it's important to rebind our keys _before_ we start to interact with the application; the

 Tmux has _windows_ ( similar to browser tabs) and _panes_ (similar to regions of a website within a browser tab).
+It also has the ability to detach from an active session and reattach later even from another SSH connection; this meets our _Chair Hopping_ requirement.

 (TODO: Screenshot)

-tmuxinator
+Tmux is a bit clunky out of the box, which warrants some custom configuration to truly meet the _Comfy Factor_ requirement.
+However, diving into my detailed personal preferences is going to have to be the topic of a future post.

+While we do have the ability to detach/reattach to tmux sessions, there will still be many times that we'll need to start a new session, which means we'll need to reconfigure our window/pane configuration each time.
+This is where  [tmuxinator][tmuxinator] comes into play - it allow us to define preconfigured tmux window/pane arrangements that can be used as starting point for a new session.
+For example, [here][tmuxinator-blog] is the tmuxinator configuration I use for writing on this blog, which uses one single window with a pane for vim on the left and a pane for Jekyll on the right.

 ### Getting cozy with Vim

 If you're completely unfamiliar with Vim, [this interactive tutorial][vim-tutorial] is a good place to start.
 To really get Vim humming though, you'll need some plugins.

-tutorial

-key bindings

-color scheme

-My dotfiles

-## My dotfiles
+[Here][vim-awesome] is a reasonable plugin directory to thumb through.

+Again, I'm going to avoid detailing my personal preferences today, but feel free to reference my [dotfiles][dotfiles] repository for some reasonable defaults.
+As of this writing, the vim plugins I use are in `/vim/.vimrc.bundles`.

+(TODO: Screenshot)

 ## Downsides

 Bonus points go to a solution that works offline and that does not degrade as network latency increases.

 Debugging